Amit-S-G/DSA-Project-3-Group-64/README.md

 You will also want NetworkX, which is pip-installable.
 We are not sure if installing OSMNX will for sure also install NetworkX (as NetworkX is a dependency of OSMNX), so we just want to mention it here in case.

 You will also need to install geopy, which is also pip-installable.
+You'll need Nominatim from this, which is linked to Open Street Maps, which powers OMSNX.
+An article about geocoding we used is here: https://medium.com/@hazallgultekin/convert-address-to-latitude-longitude-using-python-21844da3d032

 That should cover all dependencies.
 Thank you all so much for a wonderful semester!
 The steetmap.png file in this repository shows an early test routing from Marston Science Library to Library West.
 It's just a neat little visual!